The untold secret to avoiding price pain

 Professor Brian Knutson investigated the brain activation of people when looking at products and their prices.
 Looking at high prices activated the brain regions associated with pain, the insula.
 When they showed the products without their price, a brain region associated with reward, the nucleus accumbens, was active and affecting the purchase decision.

 Thus, if you want to highlight the quality and features of the product you should present the price later.
 But there are also situations in which you want to focus on the price to show that your sale is a good deal.

 Reducing Price Pain

 Price pain is easily triggered.
 Knutson’s study also showed that looking at currency symbols already cause the activation of the pain region in the brain.
 The easiest thing you can do is to remove the currency symbol.
 A price of 99 might cause less pain than €79.
 Make clear though that it’s a price!

 You could also think about getting rid of your pricing and numbers altogether.
-Tapas bars in Spain use different coloured toothpicks, others use different coloured plates corresponding to prices.
-This way, your brain won't experience the pain of pricing.
+Tapas bars in Spain use different colored toothpicks, others use different colored plates corresponding to prices.
+This way, your brain won’t experience the pain of pricing.
 It also stops you from being confronted with the costs and price pain during the meal.
 All you need to do is to collect the small plates you picked and pay for everything afterwards.
 You can get creative!

 Our perception of prices